veen2718/SpotifyStats/README.md

 Every time you run main.py, it will make an API call, and add the 50 most recently played songs to the history.json.
 Because of limits of the Spotify API you cannot get the entire history from the API, so I recommend that you use a command scheduler to schedule the main.py script to run frequently.

+### Automation
+I highly recommend that you automate this script to run frequently.
+This is because through Spotify's API you can only get the 50 most recently played songs from a user's history.
+This is why you requested and downloaded your data from Spotify because that way you have a lot more of your history.
+But by frequentely calling Spotify's API and storing the songs when we can, we can build a near complete record of streaming history which can then be analyzed by this script.
+For Linux, MacOS or WSL you can use Crontab to schedule this file to run, or on MacOS you can use Automator and on Windows you can use Task Scheduler.

 ### vars.py
 There are multiple variables the user can change in the vars.py file